FAIRplus/Data-Maturity/docs/_levels/Level4.md

 This level of maturity is defined at **cross-community level**.
 At the level, the focus is on cross-domain interoperability and is meant to be the level required for larger harmonization and integration projects.

+Level 4 is an aspirational level of FAIR maturity.
+The main focus of Level 4 is establishing semantic interoperability between datasets within and across multiple studies.

 ### Indicators

 | Category | Identifier | Indicator description |